Civil–military relations: Institutional theory

-In his seminal 1957 book on civil-military relations, The Soldier and the State, Samuel P. Huntington described the differences between the two worlds as a contrast between the attitudes and values held by military personnel, mostly conservative, and those held by civilians, mostly liberal.
+In his seminal 1957 book on civil–military relations, The Soldier and the State, Samuel P. Huntington described the differences between the two worlds as a contrast between the attitudes and values held by military personnel, mostly conservative, and those held by civilians, mostly liberal.
 Each world consisted of a separate institution with its own operative rules and norms.
 The military's function was furthermore inherently different from that of the civilian world.
 Given a more conservative military world which was illiberal in many aspects, it was necessary to find a method of ensuring that the liberal civilian world would be able to maintain its dominance over the military world.
 Huntington's answer to this problem was "military professionalism."

-Risa Brooks argues that the health of civil-military relations is best judged by whether there is a (i) preference divergence between military and political leaders, and (ii) whether there is a power imbalance.
-She argues that the healthiest arrangement of civil-military relations is when the preferences between military and political leaders is low, and political leaders have a dominant power advantage.
-She argues that the worst kind of civil-military relations is when there is high preference divergence, as well as a power balance between the military and political leaders.
+Risa Brooks argues that the health of civil–military relations is best judged by whether there is a (i) preference divergence between military and political leaders, and (ii) whether there is a power imbalance.
+She argues that the healthiest arrangement of civil–military relations is when the preferences between military and political leaders is low, and political leaders have a dominant power advantage.
+She argues that the worst kind of civil–military relations is when there is high preference divergence, and military leaders dominate the power balance.

 According to Dan Slater, Lucan A. Way, Jean Lachapelle, and Adam E. Casey, variations in military supremacy in authoritarian states can be explained by the nature in which the military was established in the first place: "Where authoritarian mass parties created militaries from scratch, the armed forces have generally remained subservient.
 Where militaries emerged separately from authoritarian parties, they enjoyed the autonomy necessary to achieve and maintain military supremacy.
 The core lesson is simple: Unless an autocratic regime created the military, it will struggle to control the military."

 Convergence theory

-The other principal thread within the civil-military theoretical debate was that generated in 1960 by Morris Janowitz in The Professional Soldier.
+The other principal thread within the civil–military theoretical debate was that generated in 1960 by Morris Janowitz in The Professional Soldier.
 Janowitz agreed with Huntington that separate military and civilian worlds existed, but differed from his predecessor regarding the ideal solution for preventing danger to liberal democracy.
 Since the military world as he saw it was fundamentally conservative, it would resist change and not adapt as rapidly as the more open and unstructured civilian society to changes in the world.
 Thus, according to Janowitz, the military would benefit from exactly what Huntington argued against – outside intervention.

 Janowitz introduced a theory of convergence, arguing that the military, despite the extremely slow pace of change, was in fact changing even without external pressure.
 Convergence theory postulated either a civilianization of the military or a militarization of society.
 However, despite this convergence, Janowitz insisted that the military world would retain certain essential differences from the civilian and that it would remain recognizably military in nature.